1. Tax Agency and Social Security

 – This scheme is for “total exemption”, not being necessary to reflect, nor pay, or accept VAT for products sold.
 On the other hand, you can retrieve VAT supported in purchases through the mechanism of agricultural offsets.

-– If products are delivered to entrepreneurs under a different VAT scheme, you receive compensation, the same applies to intra-community supplies.
-The compensation is of:
+– If products are delivered to entrepreneurs under a different VAT scheme, you receive compensation.
+The same applies to intra-community supplies.
+The bonus is of:

 • 12% of the sale price in products from agricultural and forestry holdings.

 • 10.5% of the sale price in livestock or fishery products.

 – To whom it applies: to those performing transactions (delivery of goods or rendering of services) to other European Union member states.